smlab-niser/hbimcourse/content/docs/module-one/photogrammetric-models.md

 In summary, the following things needs to be considered.
 - Set the camera to use higher shutter speed, lower depth of field and lower ISO.
 - Close up pictures with more detectable features.
-- A 60-70% overlap of the detectable feature in atleast two images.
+- A 60-70% overlap of the detectable feature in at least two images.
 - Avoid shiny, specular and transparent subjects.
 - Avoid blurry images.
 - Avoid subjects with fine and many lose parts like hair, grids and nets.
 - Mask the subject from the background
-- Rotate and zoom the camera such that the subject covers atleast 70% of the image.
+- Rotate and zoom the camera such that the subject covers at least 70% of the image.
-- Use different elevations for covering occuluded and shadow areas like rooftops.
+- Use different elevations for covering occluded and shadow areas like rooftops.
 - A larger number of photographs never hurts, except for the requirement of computing power.